SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights: Introduction

 \section{Introduction}

 Post-training quantization (PTQ) is a powerful approach to reducing the cost of neural network inference.
 Weight quantization reduces the storage, memory, and data movement required to run a neural network.
-As such, it is useful on its own whenever any of these components bottleneck the performance of an inference system.
-When integer (INT) or floating-point (FP) weight quantization is further combined with INT or FP activation quantization, it can also be used to reduce compute requirements by executing MatMul operations at low-precision.
-Potential speed-ups are substantial: For example, moving from bfloat16 to int4 weights yields a potential speedup of 4x in memory-bound scenarios.
+As such, it is useful on its own whenever any of these components bottleneck an inference system's performance.
+Potential speed-ups of pure weight-quantization are substantial: For example, moving from float16 to int4 weights yields a potential speedup of 4x in memory-bound scenarios.
 Weight-only quantization is especially popular in LLM deployment because accelerator memory capacity and data movement are often the initial performance bottlenecks in this scenario.

-In this paper, we demonstrate that a carefully chosen uncalibrated, uniform quantizer can approach the end-to-end output quality of calibrated quantizers or non-uniform formats while being appreciably simpler: Calibration (and even more so end-to-end optimization) is an intuitive approach to improving the output quality of quantized models, but comes with the inherent downsides of possible bias and overfitting (\cite{AWQ}) and additional compute time required at quantization time (for models under large-scale deployment, this is not concerning as the quantization cost can be amortized over time, but for small-scale scenarios, this cost can be prohibitive).
-Similarly, non-uniform formats can offer an improvement over integer quantization (\cite{NF4}), but require potentially costly look-ups during inference and cannot be combined with activation quantization in compute-limited scenarios.
+In this paper, we demonstrate that a carefully chosen uncalibrated, uniform quantizer can approach the end-to-end output quality of calibrated quantizers or non-uniform formats while being appreciably simpler: Calibration (and even more so end-to-end optimization) is an intuitive approach to improving the output quality of quantized models, but comes with the inherent downsides of possible bias and overfitting \cite{AWQ} and additional compute time required at quantization time (which is prohibitive in continual learning settings).
+Similarly, non-uniform formats can offer an improvement over integer quantization \cite{NF4}, but require potentially costly look-ups during inference and cannot be combined with activation quantization in compute-limited scenarios.
 In brief, if uncalibrated uniform quantization were to reach the same output quality, it would be preferable for these reasons.
-This paper takes a step towards closing the gap between these different approaches to quantization.
+This paper largely closes the gap between these different approaches to quantization.